GenXStreamer/Ecoworthy-Battery-Monitor-Web/README.md

 - `webapp.py` – Flask web interface for viewing stored data
 - `maintain_db.py` – database retention and summarisation tool

-There is a forth component `victron-poller.py`, which is optional.
+There is a forth component `victron-monitor.py`, which is optional.
 If you have a Victron MTTP controller this may prove useful.
-It polls the controller and adds the data to the database, providing some summary information in the web interface.
+It polls the controller at a defined interval and adds the data to the database, providing some summary information in the web interface.
 This informaton is only displayed if the data is accessible in the battery DB so will not affect the collection of data from the ecoworthy battery.

 ---